Please contact firstname.lastname@example.org to register or with any questions.

 The course will provide a summary of the latest climate science, followed by an overview of climate policy and economics, climate adaptation, climate change communications and health & climate change.
 The final session will discuss the opportunities and challenges around developing effective climate policy.
 This will be tailored to provide direct contextual relevance to the decisions faced by Australian government departments, institutions and agencies.

-- The course has been adapted from a full day face-to-face course to online delivery to meet current social distancing requirements.
+- The course is delivered live and online.
 The staggered structure is designed to maximise engagement and is based on advice from ANU experts in online course design.